Housing Selection Timeline Spring 2020

-Full Year: Students who have pre-registered for study abroad for both fall and spring semesters are ineligible to participate in Room Draw unless they have withdrawn from the study abroad or Field Station program.
+Full Year: Students who have pre-registered for study abroad for both fall and spring semesters are ineligible to participate in Housing Selection unless they have withdrawn from the study abroad or Field Station program.

 - What if I cannot attend Housing Selection?

 The Housing Selection process will be done very much like the class registration process.
-Your slection time will be determined by your priority number.
+Your selection time will be determined by your priority number.

 - Can you tell me more about Nathan Hall?

-The first floor houses the laundry room, lounge, seminar room, and RD office.
+The first floor houses the laundry room, lounge, and seminar room.
 The second floor has a small workout area.
 A lounge and kitchenette are located on the third floor.

 Nathan is a climate controlled building with a thermostat in one room that controls multiple rooms.
 Windows should not be open during extreme cold or hot temperatures.

 You will select a roommate, or search for potential roommate(s) in Eagle’s Nook.
 All roommates must request/accept one another.
 We recommend you check with everyone in your group to make sure they have completed the roommate selection process.
 If you do not have a roommate check out roommate search info on the Eagles Nook.